LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 Default VPC CIDR block is fixed to 172.31.0.0/16

 You can  share a transit gateway with another account using RAM.
+You can share subnet with other account using RAM.

 NAT Instance Source Destination Check: Check if source and destination is actually the correct EC2 instance that is sending and receiving the packet.
 This check protect ur instances.